cscpsut/CTF-Guide/README.md

 1. `CTFd VPS` is dedicated to hosting the CTFd platform on [cscpsut.com](https://cscpsut.com).
 2. `Challenges VPS` is dedicated to hosting **remote** CTF challenges (mostly web, pwn and probably crypto too).

 The club currently adopts the use of [CTFd](https://github.com/CTFd/CTFd) which is an open-source CTF platform that's easy to setup and use.
 The domain [cscpsut.com](https://cscpsut.com) is being managed using [Cloudflare](https://www.cloudflare.com/) due to the useful features cloudflare offers (mostly HTTPS implementation and DDoS protection).
-As for remote challenges we currently **_still_** depend on Docker Containers which run on the `Challenges VPS` and use a couple of handy bash scripts to automate the deployment and destruction of containers (challenges).
+As for remote challenges we currently **_still_** depend on single Docker Containers which run on the `Challenges VPS` and use a couple of handy bash scripts to automate the deployment and destruction of containers (challenges).

 >Note: I am currently researching the prospect of deploying on-demand challenges using Kubernetes/Docker Swarm but as of the current date/time (03/11/2022) we still rely on single Docker containers for each challenge.